 The power of a Pareto chart lies in its ability to visually simplify which factor among a group is most significant.
 The trick of a Pareto chart is that it utilizes the y-axis twice.
 The first time, the y-axis is used to plot a standard bar graph where the largest item is placed to the left and each factor thereafter is graphed in successively diminishing size moving to the right.
 Utilizing the y-axis a second time provides the opportunity for cumulative count percentages to communicate how significantly each factor individually contributes to the group as a whole.

 Equipment and preventative maintenance software is often viewed through the lens of asset management, so finding it mentioned in a list of top quality tools may be surprising.
 But its inclusion makes sense.

 Equipment performance can affect quality outcomes in both subtle and substantial ways.
 For example, deteriorating machine performance can require frequent calibrations that drive up costs incrementally over time.
 At the other extreme, a full breakdown can immediately jeopardize QM metrics like delivery rates, time to fill, and, what Mike indicated he considered to be the single most important quality management measurement of all: customer satisfaction.

 For more info: To check out the SAP Enterprise Asset Management system–which includes preventative maintenance capabilities–visit SAP.com.
 For more on preventative maintenance systems in general, check out our software guide on Computerized Maintenance Management Software.

 My thanks to Mike Goeden of Rexnord for sharing his time and his insights on quality management tools.
 To find out more about Rexnord, visit their website here.
-For a further discussion of quality management software, including a list of popular commercial options, don’t miss our software guide on the topic.
+For a further discussion of quality management software, including a list of popular commercial options, don’t miss our guide to the best QMS software on the topic.